Home Care Instructions after

 Take your temperature twice a day for 10 days.

-the ice directly on the skin.
-Use a pre-made ice pack or put ice in a plastic
+directly on the skin.
+Use a pre-made ice pack or put ice in a plastic bag and wrap

 The combination of surgery, narcotic pain medicine, decreased activity level, and a